Rebecca Rowe – composer

 Rebecca’s work has been broadcast on BBC Radio Scotland, BBC Radio 3 and The BBC World Service.
 Short films which she scored have been broadcast on STV and bought by BBC TV.

-Known also as a highly-skilled conductor and interpreter of contemporary music, she has conducted chamber orchestras, contemporary music ensembles and large choirs, ranging from children’s school choirs through to University ensembles.
+Known also as a skilled conductor and interpreter of contemporary music, she has conducted chamber orchestras, contemporary music ensembles and large choirs, ranging from children’s school choirs through to University ensembles.

 Rebecca has been passionately involved in Music Education, working both in Adult Education as a music tutor for ten years, and as a teacher specialising in Primary Music Education since 1996.
 She has a wealth of experience as a conductor of young choirs and is currently undertaking research on musical creativity and critical-thinking in young children.